HouseTrip/housetrip.github.com/_posts/2013-11-16-efficient-cross-processing-locking-in-ruby.md

 Baking in thread-safety, and concurrency support in software is both interesting and a challenge.
 The problem you want to avoid most of time is shared state.
 The truth is: if you ever have to live with it, it will be your bottleneck.
+Also another nasty issue you want to avoid are race conditions - different threads or processes changing shared data and having other handful issues like dirty reads.

-However sometimes that's inevitable, and in the post we will cover one of the problems we had at HouseTrip and how we solved it.
+However sometimes it's inevitable handling shared state, and in the post we will cover one of the problems we had at HouseTrip and how we solved it.

 ## The problem